tejasgund02/DevOps/devops_concepts/readme.md

 Note: This script reads the JSON file, processes the items in batches of 25, and checks for any unprocessed items that may need to be retried.

 ##Summary
--Prepare your JSON file with the correct structure and data types.
+- Prepare your JSON file with the correct structure and data types.
--Upload items using the AWS CLI command: `aws dynamodb batch-write-item --request-items file://data.json` -Verify your upload by scanning the DynamoDB table.
+- Upload items using the AWS CLI command: `aws dynamodb batch-write-item --request-items file://data.json`
+- Verify your upload by scanning the DynamoDB table.
--Use a Python script for handling large datasets or for advanced error handling.
+- Use a Python script for handling large datasets or for advanced error handling.
 Happy coding!